 Though it is criminal to spill blood, paradoxically, a number of religions communicate redemption not through goodness but blood sacrifice, death, and rebirth.
 The film approaches the problem of redemption through blood bound up with religion, even opening with this via the "Funeral Music for Queen Mary".

-They rest beneath the words Moloko Vellocet in the milk bar, their drugged milk drinks in hand.
-A mannequin style table before them of two nude white women in red and green wigs, Alex nonchalantly rests his feet upon them.
-We see other such mannequins in wigs as the camera pulls back further.
-Eight kneels upon white stands, their hands manacled behind their backs, ant the hairstyles of these eight are ostentatiously large white wigs that recall Marie Antoinette's court.
+They sit beneath the words Moloko Vellocet in the milk bar, their drugged milk drinks in hand.
+A mannequin table before them of two nude white women, Alex nonchalantly rests his feet upon them.
+We see other such table mannequins in wigs as the camera pulls back further, and if one reflects on it a moment one realizes that these mannequin-tables are impractical for anything but footrests, a couple of them having a glass placed on the breast just before the chin but that is the only place with a level surface.
+Eight mannequins also kneel upon white stands, their hands manacled behind their backs, and the hairstyles of these eight are ostentatiously large white wigs that recall more the towering pompadours of Marie Antoinette's court than the beehives of the 60s.
 These are the drink dispensers, delivering product via their breasts, the Moloko Plus, Moloko Synthemesc, and Moloko Drencrom we see advertized on the wall.
-Male bouncers stand silently in form-hugging white tights and shirts and heavy belts, looking fairly butch, all in like postures, arms crossed over chests.
-We see a few people in 60s style dress sitting about and several other gangs decked out in similar attire to Alex and his gang.
+Male bouncers stand silently in form-hugging white bodysuits and heavy belts, looking fairly butch, arms crossed over chests.
+On benches along the side walls are people in '60s style dress and several other gangs decked out in similar attire to Alex and his droogs, all silent and disengaged.
 As the camera continues pulling back we see a droog-styled individual in top hat who holds a bone colored cudgel.
 Shades of 2001, A Space Odyssey and the ape's introduction to intelligently premeditated violence via the monolith.

-The intensity of Alex's unblinking gaze presages his eyes being pinned open during the Ludovico treatment, during which he is unable to blink or close his eyes and escape the visuals of the films he's forced to watch.
-The fake eyelash seems even to presage the prongs which will hold Alex's eyes open.
+The intensity of Alex's unblinking gaze on us could be taken as foreshadowing his eyes being pinned open during the Ludovico treatment, during which he is unable to blink or close his eyes and escape the visuals of the films he's forced to watch.
+The fake eyelashes seem even to anticipate the prongs which will hold Alex's eyes open.

 ALEX (VO): There was me, that is Alex, and my three droogs, that is Pete, Georgie and Dim.
 And we sat in the Korova milkbar trying to make up our rassoodocks what to do with the evening.
 The Korova Milk Bar sold Milkplus, Milk plus vellocet, or Synthemesc, or Drencrom, which is what we were drinking.
 This would sharpen you up and make you ready for a bit of the old ultra-violence.

 Sensational.
-All over the top sensational imagery, modern mixed with an extreme Rococo flourish, these bound and hyper-sexualized white female mannequins with their overblown hairstyles, breasts ready for the dispensation of "milk" (scarcely delivering the maternal milk of loving kindness), tables composed of mannequin females all in shocking poses for the time with their legs spread and the pubes highlighted for attention with brightly colored pubic hair.
+All over the top sensational imagery, modern mixed with a Rococo flourish, these bound and hyper-sexualized white female mannequins with their overblown hairstyles, breasts ready for the dispensation of "milk", tables composed of mannequin females all in shocking poses for the time with their legs spread and pubes highlighted for attention with brightly colored pubic hair.

-What is even more shocking is how attractive Alex is, despite the aura of violence about him.
-Kubrick's anti-hero is highly intelligent and insolently beautiful, standing out among his droogs for his self-possessed, unflinching gaze at the audience while all else in the bar rest in an apathetic, near catatonic state of repose, as quiescent as the mannequins.
+What is ultimately most shocking is how attractive Alex is, despite the aura of violence about him.
+Kubrick's anti-hero is highly intelligent and insolently beautiful, standing out among his droogs for his self-possessed, unflinching gaze at the audience which he hails with his glass of milk, raising it in a toast, while all else in the bar rest in an apathetic, near catatonic state of repose, as quiescent as the mannequins.